Daviddo3399/hwr/README.md

 # HWR
-Handwriting recognition program based on an neural network.
+Handwriting recognition program with an neural network.